India uses technology to battle tuberculosis

 The government is in the process of replacing a paper system for TB patient registration with a web-based database meant to track every dose of medicine given to patients.
-The system can send text messages to patients when they miss a dose, CTV
+The system can send text messages to patients when they miss a dose, CTV reports.

 A new TB test called the Truelab Micro PCR System can quickly identify drug-resistant patients to ensure they are given proper treatment with a longer course of particular medicines.